-Meat pies were common fare in the new colony, sold on the streets by piemen who pierced a hole in the crust with their thumbs to top up the contents with “gravy”.
+Meat pies were common fare in the Australian colonies, sold on the streets by piemen who pierced a hole in the crust with their thumbs to top up the contents with “gravy”.
+But one of these piemen became famous for something other than his pies.
+William Francis King made history with his extreme feats of “pedestrianism” – walking long distances in amazingly short times, earning him the title of the “Flying Pieman”.

 King was not Sydney’s first Flying Pieman.
 The title was previously given to Nathaniel McCulloch, a notorious character who was frequently mentioned in the press of the day.
 McCulloch, who died in 1839, was often before the courts as a result of “riotous and disorderly conduct”.
 On one occasion, he attempted to cut his own throat.

 After McCulloch’s demise, the title was applied to William King.
-King emigrated from England in 1829, holding positions as a schoolmaster, tutor and barman before adopting his pie-seller trade.
-He earned the name through selling pies to passengers as they boarded the Parramatta steamer then, running 18 miles to Parramatta with the unsold pies, offering them to the same passengers as they disembarked.
+King emigrated from England in 1829, holding positions as a schoolmaster, tutor and barman at Sydney’s Hope & Anchor.
+He then progressed to making and selling meat pies, plying his trade around Hyde Park and Circular Quay.
+King earned the Flying Pieman moniker by selling pies to passengers as they boarded the Parramatta steamer then, after running 18 miles to Parramatta with the unsold pies, offering them to the same passengers as they disembarked.

 King became much better known for his walking exploits than for his pies.
 In October 1848, the press reported that: